1962 Houston Colt .45s season: June

+August

+With an August 21 loss at the hands of the Philadelphia Phillies, the Houston Colt .45s were mathematically eliminated from the postseason with a 37-game deficit to the Dodgers with 37 games remaining.

 To get an idea of how the first season was for Houston, look at the team's best pitcher, Richard "Turk" Farrell.
 A starter for the Colt .45s, he was primarily a relief pitcher when he was with the Los Angeles Dodgers and Philadelphia Phillies.
-Turk lost 20 games in 1962, but had an ERA of 3.02.
+Turk lost 20 games in 1962, but had an earned run average (ERA) of 3.02.
 Turk was selected to both All-Star games that year.

-There was a bright spot in the line up in 1962.
-Román Mejías, who was acquired from the Pittsburgh Pirates in the expansion draft, was named the Colt .45s starting right fielder.
-It was in Houston that Mejías would play the best season of his career.
+A late-blooming outfielder emerged as a bright spot for the .Colt 45s line up in 1962.
+Román Mejías, acquired from the Pirates during the expansion draft, was named the Colt .45s starting right fielder and emerged as a breakout performer during his age-36 season.
+Prior to coming to Houston, he had appeared in 308 games over six seasons with Pittsburgh, batting .245 with 17 home runs and 83 RBI.
+In Houston, Mejías played the best baseball of his major league career, simultaneously establishing career highs in virtually every offensive category, while leading the team in numerous categories, which introduced many of the original single-season franchise offensive records.
 While he played better the first half of the season, an injury slowed him the second half of the season.
-However, he still finished with a .286 batting average, 24 home runs, and 76 RBIs.
+However, he still finished with a .286 batting average, 24 home runs, and 76 RBI.
 His modesty and his hard play made him a fan favorite that year.
-Despite his good year, Mejías was traded to the Boston Red Sox in the fall of 1962.
+Despite his excellent performance, Mejías was traded to the Boston Red Sox in the fall of 1962.